Komárno: Tourism

-Komárno - Celemantia (Iža): Roman military camp Celemantia is located 7 km east of Komárno in the village of Iža, on the bank of Danube.
-There are no doubts that the Romans during their greatest territorial expansion came to the far North and crossed the Danube river.
-A memento of their former presence is also a military camp Celemantia that originated near the village of Iža during the reign of Emperor Marcus Aurelius.
-The camp was part of the famous border defense system Limes Romanus, which however fell in the year 179 after the raid of Germanic tribes.
+Komárno - Celemantia (Iža): Roman military camp Celemantia is located 7 km east of Komárno in the village of Iža, on the bank of the Danube.
+There is no doubt that the Romans, during their greatest territorial expansion, came to the far North and crossed the Danube River.
+A memento of their former presence is also a military camp, Celemantia, that originated near the village of Iža during the reign of Emperor Marcus Aurelius.
+The camp was part of the famous border defense system Limes Romanus, which, however, fell in the year 179 after the raid of Germanic tribes.

-Komárno - Kravany nad Dunajom: The Kravany Danube promenade has a magnificent 16-meter-high look-out tower to admire the Danube and the surrounding area, next to it, is a charming park they have been built for bikers to relax.
-When its warm, a great program is the beach, the place is excellent for bathing, and the many shells prove the excellent water quality.
-During the summer, there is a small boat transporting between Kravany and Lábatlan on Danube.
+Komárno - Kravany nad Dunajom: The Kravany Danube promenade has a magnificent 16-meter-high lookout tower to admire the Danube and the surrounding area.
+Next to it is a charming park they have been built for bikers to relax.
+When it's warm, a great program is the beach, the place is excellent for bathing, and the many shells prove the excellent water quality.
+During the summer, there is a small boat transporting between Kravany and Lábatlan on the Danube.